crattis/dfir_scripts/README.md

   Exe versions are fully self-contained Windows executables.
 Change input file’s data to what needs to be decoded, save, and double click exe.
 Then check the generated output file.

-# HTTP Extractor (Python).
+# URI Extractor (Python).
   This script is designed to take a file containing URI links that need to have the host information extracted.
 It was originally designed to take the output of a web based tool (copied and pasted to a text file) and only show one host for all instances in the text file.
 It works on fanged and de-fanged URI, and catches HTTP, HTTPS, FTP, FTPS, LDAP, SFTP, etc.

 Current versions of the scriptis modular.
 Still need to set up setup.py to import.
- * http_extrator.py - written for Python 3, needs to be called by python.
+ * uri_extrator.py - written for Python 3, needs to be called by python.
  * lHttpExtractor.py - REMOVED
  * cyHttpExtractor.py - REMOVED